KDAB/KDDockWidgets/docs_devel/concepts.md

 ## FloatingWindow

 When a dock widget isn't embedded into a window it's said to be floating.
 It's its own top-level native window.
 This class ties all the previous together.
-It contains one layout, which contains multiple frames.
+It contains one layout, which contains multiple groups.

 ## MainWindow